amulyakpadhan/CODTECH-Internship-Task2/README.md

 ## Acknowledgments
 - Django: The web framework used in this project.
-- Text-to-Image ML API: API for text-to-image conversion
+- Diffusers Library: HuggingFace library used for text-to-image generation.
+- TensorFlow/PyTorch: Deep learning frameworks utilized for model training.

 ## 🚀 About Me
 I'm Amulya Kumar Padhan, a computer science student specializing in artificial intelligence and web development.
 This project is a demonstration of my skills and expertise in building web-based applications that incorporate advanced technologies like machine learning, deep learning, web development etc.